Privacy Policy

 Data transmission to the US is based on the Standard Contractual Clauses (SCC) of the European Commission.
 Details can be found here: https://mailchimp.com/eu-us-data-transfer-statement/ and https://mailchimp.com/legal/data-processing-addendum/#Annex_C_-_Standard_Contractual_Clauses.

-After you unsubscribe from the newsletter distribution list, your e‑mail address may be stored by us or the newsletter service provider in a blacklist to prevent future mailings.
+After you unsubscribe from the newsletter distribution list, your e‑mail address may be stored by us or the newsletter service provider in a blacklist, if such action is necessary to prevent future mailings.
 The data from the blacklist is used only for this purpose and not merged with other data.
 This serves both your interest and our interest in complying with the legal requirements when sending newsletters (legitimate interest within the meaning of Art.
-6 para.
-1 lit. f GDPR).
+6(1)(f) GDPR).
 The storage in the blacklist is indefinite.
 You may object to the storage if your interests outweigh our legitimate interest.

-For more details, please consult the Data Privacy Policies of MailChimp at: https://mailchimp.com/legal/terms/.
+For more details, please consult the Data Privacy Policies of Mailchimp at: https://mailchimp.com/legal/terms/.

 7. Plug-ins and Tools